On trees invariant under edge contraction: Introduction

 \subsection{Acknowledgments}

 We are grateful to Itai Benjamini for asking us a question which motivated this study.
 We are also deeply indebted to Ohad Feldheim; example 1 in Section~\ref{sec:5} was found following discussions with him before the general statement of Theorem~\ref{th:self_similar} was clear to us.
-Finally, we thank Tom Meyerovitch, Gr\'egory Miermont and Ron Peled for useful discussions.\\
+Further, we thank Tom Meyerovitch, Gr\'egory Miermont and Ron Peled for useful discussions.
+Finally, an anonymous referee gave several useful comments and informed us about the article \cite{ALW15}.